f37/f37.github.io/projects/DINws/index.md

 # DIN Workshop

 We are proud to initiate the first standardisation committee worldwide attacking the risks of Artificial Intelligence.
-On the 23th october 2017 we hold a Impulse presentation on the topic and exchanged ideas with a group of experts in Artificial Intelligence.
+On the 23th october 2017 we hold a Impulse presentation to worm up the topic.
+Afterwords we exchanged our ideas with a group of experts in Artificial Intelligence.

 ![Experts](exp.png)